jazzyalex/mom-video/README.md

 - Both people need good internet (WiFi preferred)
 - Try refreshing the page
 - Create a new call link
+ - If calls don’t connect on cellular, add a TURN server (required for some networks).

+**TURN (recommended for reliability):**
+- WebRTC needs a TURN server to relay media when direct connection isn’t possible (e.g., carrier NAT, strict firewalls).
+- Options: Twilio/Nexus/TykTurn or self-host coturn.
+Add credentials to the `iceServers` array in `index.html`.

 **Old Android specific:**
 - Use Chrome or Samsung Internet browser